stanfordnlp/stanza-train/README.md

 ##### CharLM

-Training `CharLM` requires a large amount of raw text, which you can find our provided toy examples [here](data/processed/charlm/English/test).
-You can run following command to train the forward and backward `CharLM`, respectively:
+Training `CharLM` requires a large amount of raw text, where you can find our provided toy examples [here](data/processed/charlm/English/test).
+You can run the following command to train the forward and backward `CharLM`, respectively:

 ```sh
 bash scripts/run_charlm.sh English-TEST forward --epochs 2 --cutoff 0 --batch_size 2